-The Master of Business Administration student may transfer in (from any accredited institution) a maximum of 12 hours to count toward degree requirements as long as, in the director's judgment, those courses are reasonable substitutes for core or emphasis area courses.
-No more than 3 of those 12 hours may be for emphasis area courses.
+The Master of Business Administration student may transfer in (from any accredited institution) a maximum of 12 hours to count toward degree requirements as long as, in the director's judgment, those courses are reasonable substitutes.

 The University is not obligated to accept any courses for transfer of credit.
 Transfer courses must reflect and be similar to courses within the program of study the student is entering.
 Only grades of A or B will be accepted.
 The coursework must not have been used to satisfy a requirement for any degree previously granted (exception in Graduate Bible).
 Graduate credit from foreign universities is not accepted because of academic and procedural differences between U.S. regionally accredited and foreign institutions.
 Official transcripts are required before courses can be evaluated, approved, and accepted.